Frequently Asked Questions

 Do you work alongside our family office or private staff?

-Do you host conferences, investor gatherings, and client entertainment?
+Do you cover conferences, investor gatherings and client entertainment?

 How are corporate engagements contracted?

-Authorisations are set at the outset so there is no ambiguity about who instructs the house, who receives the file, and who settles the invoice.
+Authorisations are set at the outset so there is no ambiguity about who instructs the advisor, who receives the file, and who settles the account.

 Planning, Dining & Events